spectrocloud/librarium/docs/docs-content/enterprise-version/deploying-palette-with-helm.md

-To upgrade Palette with a new Helm release, use the following steps. <br /> <br />
+To upgrade Palette with a new Helm release, use the following steps.

 1. Download the new version of the Helm Chart.